What technology is available for students, faculty and staff?

 - Blackboard also provides faculty with course tools to create online tests, store and manage grades, and detect plagiarism.

 - In the convenient and friendly offices of WSU’s Technology Resource Center (TRC), faculty and instructors can consult with expert staff and use other services and resources to design and develop instructional experiences for their classrooms and online teaching environments.

 - The TRC was named an Exemplary Model of Teaching and Learning with Technology by HASTAC, the international Humanities, Arts, Science and Technology Advanced Collaboratory.

 Computer support and repair

-- Friendly, knowledgeable computer support and reasonably priced diagnostic and repair services (for personally owned computers) are available on WSU’s main campus at universe IT, a walk-up facility in the Student Center Building.
+- Friendly, knowledgeable computer support and reasonably priced diagnostic and repair services (for personally owned computers) are available on WSU’s main campus at universe IT, a walk-up facility Computing & Information Technology (C&IT) operates in the Student Center.

-- The C&IT Help Desk assists students, faculty and staff with IT issues by phone and email seven days a week, with seasonal coverage in the evenings and on weekends.
+- In addition to providing computer support during regular business hours, the C&IT Help Desk also assists students, faculty and staff by phone and e-mail in evenings and on weekends.

 High performance computing and networking

 - Wayne State researchers with projects requiring high-performance computing can use the University’s scalable, grid-enabled computing system for distributed computing implementations, such as: scientific simulations that require intensive calculations, large medical-image storage and processing, and projects with huge data management and storage needs.